jank-lang/jank/README.md

   (x float)
   (y float))
 ```
-User-defined datatypes are supported, in the form of structs.
+User-defined data types are supported, in the form of structs.
 Structs may contain any number of members, all of which are public (as in C).
 Structs may also be generic.
 Unlike C++, but like C, structs may not have member functions.
 Instead, functions should be designed in a generic manner and may be overloaded/specialized for certain types.
 See [generics](#generics).

 ```
 (struct name